 The beach of Costa da Caparica

 The Costa da Caparica makes for a fantastic holiday destination, combining the best of a beach holiday and city break, with day trips to vibrant Lisbon.
 For those visitors based in Lisbon, the Costa da Caparica coastline has some of the best beaches of the region and is less than a 30 minute bus ride away.
-This guide will provide an introduction to the Costa da Caparica.

 This exceptional beach is Europe’s longest continuous sandy shoreline and, as facing the powerful Atlantic Ocean, is a paradise for sun worshipers and water sport junkies alike.
 The northern edge of the Costa da Caparica is busy during the summer months as Lisbon’s population descends to the golden sands by day or the numerous bars and clubs during the night.
 The coastline becomes less developed (and thus less crowded) the further south that you travel.